 Animal Care and Nutrition

 We grow most of the feed that animals eat.
 The feed is tested and rations are balanced based on the stage of production a sheep is in for optimal health and production.
 Crops we grow include; hay and grass forages, corn, wheat and barley.
 Additional ingredients like protein and vitamins and minerals are purchased locally.
 A total mixed ration (TMR) is fed to the sheep to ensure an ideal bite each time.
 By using stored feeds year-round (instead of pasture) we ensure a consistent healthy diet every day.
 Lambs raised for meat are grain finished with corn or barley with a protein and mineral pellet.
 We use hormones & antibiotics on our farm in a responsible and respectable manner in consultation with a vet and an animal nutritionist.
 Antibiotics are used if a sheep gets sick and needs treatment.
-Hormones may be used to help a sheep get pregnant and synchronize a group (so they lamb in a narrow window of time to manage for feeding or breeding).
 We also use some feed additives (kind of like probiotics in your yogurt) to help ensure stomach health of the sheep.
 Lambs are born year-round on our farm to spread out work load and help with a steady income.
 With consistent stored feed year-round we are able provide the sheep with what they need for all their production stages.
 The Dorset breed is also key in this as they are able to have lambs year-round.
 When a lamb is born it gets an radio frequency ear tag which is then scanned into a computer program.
 Each time this animal is handled or treated (weights, breeding, health event) we can enter the information.
 We are then able to monitor weight gains and productivity.
 We can even determine which ram to put with which ewe based on each animals history and pedigree.

 Land and Environment